stereolabs/zed-hub-examples/tutorials/tutorial_08_mqtt_subscriber/README.md

 ## What you should see after deployment

-The app subscribes to the MQTT topic where the tutorial 8 (MQTT publisher) publishes: `/v1/local_network/my_custom_data`.
+The app subscribes to the MQTT topic where the MQTT Publisher Tutorial publishes: `/v1/local_network/my_custom_data`.
 A log is published each time a message is received.

 ![](./images/logs.png " ")